Accessibility Statement for Milton Keynes Council

 Online maps

 Our service includes the use of online maps to show certain geographical information.
-These are not used for navigations purposes and are exempt under the regulations.
+These are not used for navigational purposes and are exempt under the regulations.
 If you need the information presented in an online map in a different format, please contact us to discuss reasonable adjustments.

 Third-party applications